2025 Annual Report

 Top Insurance Workplace Award

-From the hundreds of organizations that participated nationwide, only 43 hit the high standard needed to secure a spot on the list.
-Our company was 1 of just 8 companies to place in the “1,000+ employees” category.
+From the hundreds of organizations that participated nationwide, Utica Mutual was 1 of only 36 to hit the high standard needed to secure a spot on the list – and our company was 1 of just 7 companies to place in the “1,000+ employees” category.

 Top Insurance Workplace Award